ixmanuel/creation-pods/README.md

             $this->about = $about;
         }

+        // Please, your ID?
         public function identity() : Identity
         {
             // It calls the main constructor or the operator "new" in the ID class. return $this->identity->new($this->record->key());
         }

+        // Tell me something about you.
         public function about() : About
         {
             // It calls a convenience constructor in the AboutMe class.